AlexsLemonade/refinebio/README.md

 ```

 For convenience, a `deploy.sh` script is also provided, which will perform additional
 steps to configure (such as setting up Nomad job specifications and performing database migrations) and prepare the entire system.
-It can be used simply (from the `infrastructure` directory, like so):
+It can be used simply (from the `infrastructure` directory), like so:

 ```
 ./deploy.sh